 Located very close to Hong Kong International Airport the hotel provides a free shuttle to the terminal building every 20 minutes.
 King-sized beds, sweeping views of either the airport, Lantau Island or the sea make the rooms a great place to kill a few hours, or if you want to stay awake and beat the jet lag, the five restaurants and bars or the award-winning Quan Spa should keep you busy.
 Plus its only 28 minutes from the city so if you have some spare time during your trip, you can go into the city without too much trouble.

 Dubai: Dubai International Hotel

 In the heart of Dubai International Airport’s Terminal 3, the Dubai International Hotel is very well situated, ideal for those in transit.
-Rooms are bright and colourful, with flat screen TVs and complimentary fruit baskets, while the suites offer relaxing massage chairs.
-There’s a swimming pool, Jacuzzi, steam room and sauna here, as well as a choice of no less than 14 restaurants, including a tapas bar, and Irish bar and the excellent Cho Gao Asian restaurant and lounge.
+Rooms are bright and colourful, with flat-screen TVs and complimentary fruit baskets, while the suites offer relaxing massage chairs.
+There’s a swimming pool, Jacuzzi, steam room and sauna here, as well as a choice of no less than 14 restaurants, including a tapas bar, an Irish bar and the excellent Cho Gao Asian restaurant and lounge.

 Singapore: Crowne Plaza Changi

-Consistently voted one of the World’s Best Airport Hotel, including by Skytrax in 2017 for the third year in a row, the Crowne Plaza should be high on your list.
-Many of the rooms have runway views, all are spacious, soundproofed, have floor to ceiling windows.
+Consistently voted one of the World’s Best Airport Hotels, including by Skytrax in 2017 for the third year in a row, the Crowne Plaza should be high on your list.
+Many of the rooms have runway views, all are spacious, soundproofed and have floor to ceiling windows.
 The communal spaces include a landscaped outdoor pool set in lush, tropical gardens, a spa and a high spec fitness centre.
 The four restaurants and bars offer a range of cuisines including traditional Cantonese dishes.